rapido-mobile/rapido-mobile.github.io/tutorials/flutter_images.md

   }
   ```

-Then when we do a hot reload, we see that the images are displayed:
+Then when we do a hot reload, we see that the images are displayed, whether from the camera, the gallery, or the internet:
 ![typed display](../assets/typed-display-image.png)

 # Summary